42atom/minelog/index.md

    4054 plots of size: 401.235 TiB
 Remote Harvester for IP: 192.168.50.244
    4704 plots of size: 465.566 TiB
-Plot count for all harvesters: 174931
+Plot count for all harvesters: 174784
-Total size of plots: 16.908 PiB
+Total size of plots: 16.893 PiB
-Estimated network space: 26.059 EiB
+Estimated network space: 26.410 EiB
-Expected time to win: 8 hours and 34 minutes
+Expected time to win: 8 hours and 1 minute
 Note: log into your key using 'chia wallet show' to see rewards for each key